CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_fabric_module.rst

     - debug:
         var: result

+    # Setting skip_validation to True to bypass parameter validation in the module.
+    # Note, this does not bypass parameter validation in NDFC.  skip_validation
+    # can be useful to verify that the dcnm_fabric module's parameter validation
+    # is disallowing parameter combinations that would also be disallowed by
+    # NDFC.

+    - name: Update fabrics
+      cisco.dcnm.dcnm_fabric:
+        state: merged
+        skip_validation: True
+        config:
+        -   FABRIC_NAME: VXLAN_Fabric
+            FABRIC_TYPE: VXLAN_EVPN
+            BGP_AS: 65000
+            ANYCAST_GW_MAC: 0001.aabb.ccdd
+            UNDERLAY_IS_V6: false
+            EXTRA_CONF_LEAF: |
+              interface Ethernet1/1-16
+                description managed by NDFC
+            DEPLOY: false

     # Use replaced state to return the fabrics to their default configurations.

     - name: Return fabrics to default configuration.